-Policy DM10, Water and Waste Water
+Policy DM 10, Water and Waste Water

-Where required to meet the Habitats Regulations at 'project level stage' and to meet the Water Framework Directive requirement for no deterioration of the status of water bodies, major development will be phased alongside the completion of enhancements to the water supply or waste water infrastructure.
+- 1. Where new water supply or waste water infrastructure is required or proposed in support of new development the development will be phased alongside the provision of the infrastructure to ensure: - a. compliance with the Habitats Regulations; - b. that there is no deterioration of the status of water bodies which might impact adversely on Water Framework Directive requirements; and - c. the avoidance or mitigation of any other adverse impacts. - 2.
+Wherever possible measures should be implemented which would improve the water environment. - 5.55 Planning Practice Guidance notes that adequate water and wastewater infrastructure is needed to support sustainable development and that a healthy water environment can deliver multiple benefits such as helping to enhance the natural environment generally and adapting to climate change. - 5.56 PfSH and its constituent local authorities, including Eastleigh Borough Council have produced an Integrated Water Management Strategy (IWMS) which was endorsed by PfSH in June 2018 as part of the collective evidence base to inform the preparation of future local plans.
+The IWMS identifies at a strategic level any measures associated with water abstraction/supply and waste water treatment works and other appropriate measures such as nutrient neutral development to ensure no adverse impact on internationally important ecology designations protected by the Habitat Regulations (e.g. the River Itchen Special Area of Conservation [SAC] and the Solent maritime SAC and

-5.54 PUSH has commissioned an Integrated Water Management Strategy (IWMS).
-This will identify at a strategic level any measures associated with water abstraction / supply and waste water treatment works and other appropriate measures such as nutrient neutral development to ensure no adverse impact on internationally important ecology designations protected by the Habitat Regulations (e.g. the River Itchen Special Area of Conservation [SAC] and the Solent maritime SAC and Solent and Southampton Water SPA and Ramsar); and to ensure compliance with the Water Framework Directive.
-PUSH are working closely with Natural England and the Environment Agency on the emerging IWMS to ensure that it meets the requirements for the Local Plan ('programme level') habitats regulations assessment and to continue research where needed to ensure that longer term development remains compliant.
-Until the IWMS is adopted, proposals will be considered against policies DM2 and DM3 and relevant site specific policies.
+Solent and Southampton Water SPA and Ramsar); and to ensure compliance with the Water Framework Directive.
+PfSH and its constituent authorities have committed to continue to work together with key stakeholders including the Environment Agency, Natural England and the water companies to deliver the IWMS action plan and to ensure that it meets the requirements for the Local Plan ('programme level') habitats regulations assessment.

-5.55 The Council will work with Southern Water to ensure that any constraints at waste water treatment works can be addressed, there is sufficient capacity to ensure water supply and to improve utilities infrastructure to meet the needs of existing communities.
+5.57 The Council has also committed to work with Southern Water to ensure that any constraints at waste water treatment works can be addressed, there is sufficient capacity to ensure water supply and to improve utilities infrastructure to meet the needs of existing communities.
 Developers should contact utilities providers to establish requirements in respect of all the proposed site allocations.
-Development should include SUDS to reduce surface water entering the sewage system (see policy DM6 Sustainable surface water management and watercourse management).
+Development should include SuDS to reduce surface water entering the sewage system (see policy DM6 Sustainable surface water management and watercourse management).